opentimestamps/opentimestamps-client/README.md

 ## Offline / lite verification (local header archive)

 Bitcoin-anchored OpenTimestamps proofs mathematically resolve to one specific Bitcoin block's merkle root.
-Verifying such a proof traditionally requires a local Bitcoin Core node, but at 80 bytes per block the entire chain's headers fit in around 70 MB.
-The `ots headers` subcommand maintains a local archive of headers so that verification can run with no Bitcoin node and no network access at verify time.
+Verifying such a proof traditionally required a local Bitcoin Core node, but at 80 bytes per block the entire chain's headers fit in around 70 MB.

+By default, `ots verify` now Just Works without any flags.
+When neither `--bitcoin-node` nor `--headers` is given, it first probes for a reachable local Bitcoin Core node and uses it when present (preserving the historical "I run `bitcoind`, just use it" UX); otherwise it auto-fetches the headers it needs for the attested heights from public Esplora-compatible sources with quorum agreement, and caches them locally so subsequent verifications of the same proof are network-free:

+    $ ots verify README.md.ots
+    Fetching block 875432 header from public sources...
+    Success!
+Bitcoin block 875432 attests existence as of 2025-12-14 UTC

+No Bitcoin node, no `--headers` flag, no preconfiguration required.
+The trust signal is per-header proof-of-work plus quorum across multiple independent public sources.
+An info-level log line ("Using local Bitcoin Core node ..." vs "Fetching block N header ...") indicates which path was taken so privacy-conscious users see at a glance whether their proof hit a third party.

-Create or extend a header archive by fetching from public Esplora-compatible sources (with cross-source quorum agreement and per-header PoW + chain continuity validation at append time):
+For air-gapped or archival verification, the `ots headers` subcommand maintains a local header archive that can populate a full chain (~70 MB) once and verify forever offline.
+Create or extend an archive by fetching from public Esplora-compatible sources (with cross-source quorum agreement and per-header PoW + chain continuity validation at append time):

     $ ots headers fetch --until-height 800000
     Created header archive .../headers.bin (network=mainnet, start_height=0)